 The Linden School also offers a performance-focused vocal music program for senior grades.
 The program helps students develop safe vocal technique and builds further confidence in their performance skills.
 We explore a number of musical genres including classical, musical theatre, jazz, folk, and pop, which provides students the opportunity to gain experience as an ensemble member and solo performer.
 With multiple performances throughout the year, there is ample opportunity for students to demonstrate their growth as musicians and the community enjoys it tremendously.

 Art classes at Linden encourage students to think of themselves both as artists and art critics.
 Girls have the opportunity to develop their skills in a variety of media, including drawing, painting, sculpture, photography and digital art.
 With many avenues to explore, every girl can find an area where she feels like a strong, confident artist.
 Students are introduced to major periods in art history and hone their critical assessment skills by studying contemporary art influencers, the intersection of art, society, and popular culture, as well as global trends.
 Student work is exhibited and celebrated throughout the year, and our annual Art Show always draws a large number of community members and garners rave reviews.
-View featured works from our 2016 Art Show and read artist statements.
+View featured works from our 2019 Art Show or 2016 Art Show and read artist statements.

 Junior School Visual Arts